dkloving/CS109A_Project/docs/index.md

 <font color='red'>`David please add 1-2 examples`</font>

->This could include noting any key papers, texts, or websites that you have used to develop your modeling approach, as well as what others have done on this problem in the past.
-You must properly credit sources.
->
 We took our moving average approach from the Wikipedia page for that topic:

 https://en.wikipedia.org/wiki/Moving_average